Race The Sun Mac Review

 Last time we played Race The Sun, we came away impressed and couldn’t wait for it to go out of beta for the official review.
 This clearly is one of those few indie games we have closely followed this year.
 There isn’t too much of a difference from the beta version, and that’s not exactly a bad thing.

 2-man developer Flippfly has done a superb job.
-Funded partially on Kickstarter, Race The Sun was developed using the Unity engine and was released earlier this month on Mac, PC and Linux.
+Funded partially on Kickstarter, Race The Sun was developed using the Unity engine and was released earlier this month on Mac, Windows, and Linux.

 Enter Race the Sun for Mac

 As you probably already guessed by now, you have to race the Sun, and the Sun gives no quarters, which makes racing against it inconvenient.
-This is especially truth when the path ahead is crammed with obstacles and objects that are hell bent on killing you.
+This is especially true when the path ahead is crammed with obstacles and objects that are hell-bent on killing you.
 Sounds like a tough game but ultimately this stern challenge is what makes Race The Sun so addicting.

 The game ends when you either crash into an obstacle or when the sun sets.
 When you complete a few tasks, you level up and gain abilities.
 Configuring your ship’s abilities to complete certain tasks is also possible.
 However, the customization is only limited to that, which is slightly disappointing.